anirudhnbharadwaj/anirudhnbharadwaj/readme.md

 <!-- <img align="right" height="220px" alt="GIF" src="https://i.pinimg.com/originals/e4/26/70/e426702edf874b181aced1e2fa5c6cde.gif" /> -->

-- I'm a Student Intern at Cyclops MedTech Pvt.
+- Currently working as a student intern at Cyclops MedTech Pvt.
 Ltd.
-- I'm a undergrad student at S J B Institute of Technology.
+- I'm an undergrad student at S J B Institute of Technology pursuing a degree in Electronics and Communication.
-- I’m having about 6 months experience as an Intern.
+- I have gained six months of experience as an intern.
-- I’m currently looking forward to becoming an expert Machine Learning, Computer Vision and Data Science.
+- I aspire to develop a high level of proficiency in the fields of Machine Learning, Computer Vision, and Data Science.
 - Ask me about anything, I am happy to help.

 <br>